Meeting 9 February 7, 2007

 · and 15% be allocated towards funding a merit based pay system.

-Further, the UCM Faculty Senate strongly recommends that the Administration move toward a plan that fully implements all components of the Faculty salary compensation model published in the Faculty Guide.
+Further, the UCM Faculty Senate strongly recommends that the Administration move toward a plan that fully implements all components of the Faculty salary compensation model published in the Academic Policy and Procedure.

 If this recommendation is unacceptable, then we respectfully request that the UCM Administration bring forth a workable plan before the Faculty Senate to fully implement the faculty salary compensation model for the 2007-2008 year.